Azure/iot-identity-service/docs/packaging.md

 The service binaries are installed under the distribution's "libexec" directory, since they're executables that are not intended to be directly invoked by a user and thus do not to be in `PATH`.
 Furthermore, all the services are compiled into a single binary `/usr/libexec/aziot/aziotd`, and the individual service binaries are just differently-named symlinks to this `aziotd` binary.
 This saves space since a lot of code in the services is statically linked and can be shared.
 The `aziotd` binary looks at its `argv[0]` to determine which service it's being asked to run as.

 `/usr/lib/libaziot_keys.so` is a library used by the KS for pluggable cryptographic key storage.
-It exposes a simple C API and is designed to be replacable by the user if they need to.
+It exposes a simple C API and is designed to be replaceable by the user if they need to.
 However the implementation shipped by default is already quite versatile, since it supports both filesystem keys as well as all HSMs with PKCS#11 libraries, so we don't expect users to need to replace it.

 `/usr/lib/engines-1.1/aziot_keys.so` is an OpenSSL engine that can be used for mTLS when the client certificate's private key is backed by the KS.
 See ["Openssl engine internals"](openssl-engine-internals.md) for details.